Albert Park Circuit: Everyday access

 During the nine months of the year when the track is not required for Grand Prix preparation or the race weekend, most of the track can be driven by ordinary street-registered vehicles either clockwise or anti-clockwise.

 Only the sections between turns 3, 4, and 5, then 5 and 6, differ significantly from the race track configuration.
 Turn 4 is replaced by a car park access road running directly from turns 3 to 5.
 Between turns 5 and 6, the road is blocked.
 It is possible to drive from turn 5 on to Albert Road and back on to the track at turn 7 though three sets of lights control the flow of this option.
 The only set of lights on the actual track is halfway between turns 12 and 13, where drivers using Queens Road are catered for.
 The chicanes at turns 11 and 12 are considerably more open than that used in the Grand Prix, using the escape roads.
 Turn 9 is also a car park and traffic is directed down another escape road.

-The speed limit is generally 40 km/h, while some short sections have a speed limit of 50 km/h, which is still slower than an F1 car under pit lane speed restrictions.
+The speed limit for road cars is generally 40 km/h, while some short sections have a speed limit of 50 km/h, which is still slower than an F1 car under pit lane speed restrictions.
 The back of the track, turns 7 to 13 inclusive, is known as Lakeside Drive.
 Double lines separate the two-way traffic along most of Lakeside Drive with short road islands approximately every 50 m which means overtaking is illegal here.
-Black Swans live and breed in Albert Park, and frequently cross the road causing traffic delays, sometimes with up to five cygnets (young swans).
+Black swans live and breed in Albert Park, and frequently cross the road causing traffic delays, sometimes with up to five cygnets (young swans).

 Approximately 80% of the track edge is lined with short parkland-style chain-linked fencing leaving normal drivers less room for error than F1 drivers have during race weekend.
 There is however substantial shoulder room between the outside of each lane and the fencing, which is used as parking along Aughtie Drive during the other nine months.